blaine-t/studors/README.md

 When scheduling a session the time used is the user's browser time instead of the servers time leading to possible confusion

 Error handling in db.ts is _possibly_ broken

+Students can pick dates before today

+Times don't auto populate in to database

 ### WEB PAGES NOT DONE: